 Debt Settlement vs Bankruptcy

-Debt settlement offers very little benefit but a Chapter 7 or 13 bankruptcy – eliminates debt with no tax consequences.
-See our Manual on how to file Bankruptcy.
-Nick C. Thompson Louisville Kentucky Bankruptcy Attorney
+Debt settlement offers very little benefit but a Chapter 7 or 13 bankruptcy eliminates debt with no tax consequences.
+Refer to our Bankruptcy Manual on how to file Bankruptcy.
+You may also call me, Nick C. Thompson, Louisville, Kentucky Bankruptcy Attorney at 502-625-0905.